swashata/wp-webpack-script/docs/guide/using-wpackio-enqueue.md

 ## Instance API: `enqueue`

-Enqueue all the assets for an entrypoint inside a source.
+Enqueue all the assets for an entry-point inside a source.

 Usage and parameters are same as `getAssets`.
 It doesn't return anything.